Rahmania1323/ml-eof-framework-for-enso-prediction/outputs/README.md

 ![Figure 3](figure3_nino34_forecast_skill.png)

 Forecast skill of Niño-3.4 SST anomaly predictions as a function of lead time.
 Correlation with observations and root-mean-square error (RMSE) are shown for both the hybrid model and a persistence forecast.
+Correlation measures the ability of the forecast to reproduce the temporal evolution of ENSO variability, while RMSE quantifies the magnitude of forecast errors.

 ---